 print(response)

-The output is a full Markdown report with sections on regulatory frameworks, supplement categories, adverse effects, notable bans, and a conclusion — derived entirely from the loaded PDFs.
-You can save it directly to a file:
+The output is a full Markdown report with sections on regulatory frameworks, supplement categories, adverse effects, notable bans, and a conclusion.
+The report comes entirely from the loaded PDFs.
+We can save it directly to a file:

 with open("data/report.md", "w", encoding="utf-8") as f: